 - 9–12 students who reside 1.5 miles or less from their school.

 - Transportation is determined by your home address.
-Families will be notified before the end of the 2020-21 school year of their 2021-22 transportation designation.
+Families will be notified before the beginning of the school year of their transportation designation.

 - Your child can be picked up at their childcare address if: a) your childcare address is within the same boundary as your home address; and b) your childcare address is within distance guidelines for transportation service.

 - It is very important that students only use authorized bus stops.
 Bus drivers are not authorized to assign or change bus stops.
 Bus stop change requests should be directed to Transportation at 317-226-4000.